EvanOman/KanbanBoard/README.txt

 3. The sortkeys in your Bugzilla fields must be unique.
 (Unique to the field; you could have two different fields with a sort key of 100)

-4. To keep track of which column the item is in, Bugzilla needs a custom field added, named 'whichcolumn' (which turns into 'cf_whichcolumn').
-Values in it are the columns (including big lists like Backlog or Archive) in which items are allowed to be.
+4. To keep track of which column the item is in, Bugzilla needs a custom field added, named 'whichcolumn' (which turns into 'cf_whichcolumn') with type "Drop Down".
+Values in it are the names of the columns (including big lists like Backlog or Archive) in which the cards will be placed.

 These are the bare minimum requirements.